What is Aphasia?

 Aphasia is a language impairment caused by some type of damage to the brain (typically but not always a stroke, head trauma or tumor).
+It can effect a specific area of the brain from head trauma or a brain tumor.
 Aphasia can come in many different forms, but they are broadly categorized into two groups:

-Expressive aphasia- saying what you want to say
+- Expressive aphasia is a type of aphasia that involves saying what you want to say

 Because the human brain is a complex organ, damage to different areas will manifest aphasia in a variety of ways.
 Expressive aphasia may present as difficulty finding the correct word.
 Other people with aphasia may have their pattern of speech may sound right, but they often say words or sentences that don’t make sense and may not be aware that they are saying the wrong words.
 Reading and writing are often grossly impaired.

 Speech and language therapy may be needed to treat neurologic disorders such as aphasia.
 If you or someone you know is experiencing a trouble in communication skills due to damage of the brain, please contact a professional at Language Fundamentals today.